 Similarly, spreading stock investments across multiple types of industries can make your investment or retirement account more resilient as well.

-Overall, it is wise to consult with a trusted financial adviser to determine the best ways to make your investment portfolio less vulnerable to a sustained recession.
+If you have a considerable amount of assets or are approaching retirement it is wise to consult with a trusted financial adviser to determine the best ways to make your investment portfolio less vulnerable to a sustained recession.

 Cut Back on Spending